aimansam/python-automation/README.md

 # python-automation
-Collection of python script to pwn a box
+Collection of python scripts to pwn a box
 Feel free to try my scripts